 2011-12: Wagner combined with Stars' prospect Austin Smith to give Colgate one of the most dangerous scoring tandems in college hockey.
 The sophomore scored 17 goals with a team-leading 34 assists and was plus-20 with 69 penalty minutes (also a team high) in 38 games.
 Colgate finished fourth in ECAC Hockey after a four-game slide late in the season but rebounded to reach the semifinals of the league tournament.
 Wagner signed a three-year entry-level contract with Anaheim in April 2012 – foregoing his final two years of college hockey.

-Wagner has been a major bright spot for the Ducks among their NCAA prospects of late.
-The versatile forward has developed into an excellent faceoff man and otherwise learned the fineries of the center position, particularly on the defensive end.
-Offensively, he has a breakout year in which he surpassed last season’s totals about halfway through the campaign.
-He does not shy away from physical play despite his skill, as he leads Colgate in both assists and penalty minutes.
+Wagner was a major bright spot for the Ducks among their NCAA prospects before moving into the AHL.
+The versatile forward has developed into an excellent faceoff man and otherwise learned the finer points of the center position, particularly on the defensive end.
+Offensively, he had a breakout year in 2011-12 with Colgate University in which he surpassed the previous season’s totals about halfway through the campaign.
+He does not shy away from physical play despite his modest frame.
+He has continued to bring the same level of intensity and determination to the AHL and had, by all accounts, a very respectable rookie campaign for Norfolk.

-Wagner has quietly emerged as a nice little late-round sleeper take 122nd overall on the cusp of this breakout season.
+Wagner has quietly emerged as a nice little late-round sleeper taken 122nd overall.
 That sort of timely, linear development is always an encouraging sign.
 Wagner may develop into a scorer but his multi-dimensional game may give him an opportunity to make his mark with another specialty at the next level.
+His first year in Norfolk was a positive sign as he carried forth the same defensive specialty at the AHL that he did at the NCAA.
+He will probably continue to be seasoned in the AHL for now but Wagner has a skill set that would be useful as a defensive and penalty kill specialist in the NHL in the future.